ericmrennie/Help-Desk-App/README.md

 Stack: React, Node.js, Express, MongoDB

-Users can submit their help desk tickets by entering their information along with the issue.
-Upon successful submission, a snackbar notification appears at the bottom of the screen, confirming that the ticket has been successfully submitted.
-If the submission is unsuccessful, a snackbar notification will inform the user of the failure.
+Users can easily submit help desk tickets by providing their information and a description of the issue.
+A snackbar notification confirms successful submissions or alerts users to any errors.

-On the admin side, there’s an intuitive layout that displays each help desk ticket as a card.
-These cards include the engineer's name, email, and the ticket's status, which defaults to 'New' upon submission.
-By pressing the 'View Details' button, administrators can drill down into the ticket via a modal, update the status, and enter a response.
+Administrators benefit from a user-friendly interface displaying tickets as cards, each showing the engineer's name, email, and the ticket's status (defaulting to 'New' upon submission).
+With the 'View Details' button, admins can access ticket details through a modal, update statuses, and provide responses efficiently.